 Written in Bone: Bone Biographer's Casebook,

 This book offers a unique view of the study of human skeletons—one part science and art; one part research and history.
 Douglas Owsley and Karin Bruwelheide, forensic anthropologists at the National Museum of Natural History, Smithsonian Institution, have been studying the bones of historic and contemporary populations for nearly two decades.
-Over 150 archival photographs never before released from the forensic files of the Division of Physical Anthropology, National Museum of Natural History, Smithsonian Institution in Washington DC illustrate the variety casework they have performed and help tell the stories revealed in bone.
+Over 150 archival photographs never before released from the forensic files of the Museum illustrate the variety their casework and help tell the stories revealed in bone.

 Living Our Cultures, Sharing Our Heritage: The First Peoples of Alaska,(edited by Aron L. Crowell, Rosita Worl, Paul C. Ongtooguk, and Dawn D. Biddison, 2010) features more than 200 objects representing the masterful artistry and design traditions of twenty Alaska Native peoples.
 Based on a collaborative exhibition created by Alaska Native communities, the Smithsonian's National Museum of Natural History, the Smithsonian's National Museum of the American Indian, and the Anchorage Museum, this richly illustrated volume celebrates both the long-awaited return of ancestral treasures to their northern homeland and the diverse cultures in which they were created.
 Accompanied by traditional stories and personal accounts by Alaska Native elders, artists, and scholars, each piece featured in Living Our Cultures, Sharing Our Heritage evokes both historical and contemporary meaning, and breathes the life of its people.